jasonaaronwilson/c-armyknife-lib/src-doc/value.md

 An un-typed union of integers, doubles, and pointers.

+## @function cmp_string_values

+Assumes value1 and value2 are char* (aka strings or C strings) and does the equivalent of strcmp on them.

 ## @function is_not_ok

 Return true if the given value_result_t contains an error, such as